keybase/book-content/04-teams/00-index.md

 ### Add and remove team members
 You can create a team from scratch.
 Or if your team’s on Slack, you can [import it right into Keybase](https://keybase.io/slack-importer/).

 Adding members by Keybase username is the quickest way to create a team.
-If you add people by their social handle, email, or phone numbers, they’ll need to create a Keybase account before they can join. {# TODO: This is only true if they don't already have a Keybase account.
-If they do, and they have proven a social identity, they can be added using that identity. #}
+If you add people by their social handle, email, or phone numbers, they’ll need to create a Keybase account if they don’t already have one.

 As team members are added, they’re announced in chat.
 All new team members can search and read the entire chat history (or at least whatever hasn’t exploded).